||102 School of Music Building

-The curriculum in music education meets requirements of the Louisiana State Department of Education for accrediting various types of music instructors in the Louisiana public schools and is approved by the National Council for Accreditation of Teacher Education and the National Association of Schools of Music.
+The curricula in music education meet requirements of the Louisiana State Department of Education for accrediting various types of music instructors in the Louisiana public schools and are approved by the National Council for Accreditation of Teacher Education and the National Association of Schools of Music.
 The School of Music is an accredited institutional member of the National Association of Schools of Music.

 Secondary and primary applied courses, MUS 2130 -MUS 2154 and MUS 3130 -MUS 3154 , are offered for 2 or 3 credits.
 Students who elect two credits will receive 30 minutes of individual instruction per week; students who elect three credits will receive 60 minutes of individual instruction per week.
 Graduate applied courses are offered for 2-6 credits.
 All students registering for MUS 2130 -MUS 2154 and MUS 3130 -MUS 3154 may be required to participate concurrently in one of the following major performing organizations: MUS 4232 , MUS 4233 , MUS 4234 , MUS 4235 , MUS 4236 , MUS 4250 , MUS 4251 , MUS 4252 , MUS 4253 , MUS 4254 or MUS 4261 .